Out of all the punctuation marks used in the English language, the colon is by far the most forward-thinking.

 But the colon is also famously squirrely and difficult to use correctly: many folks are never quite sure where and when it should be placed in a sentence.
 Should a colon divide these two clauses, or a semicolon?
 Or a dash?
 Or a period?

-How to Correctly Use Colons
+How to Use a Colon Correctly

 Correct punctuation is important in your writing: poorly punctuated prose is a major turn-off for publishers and readers alike, and can result in your manuscript being rejected for publication—or, at the very least, your audience not taking your writing terribly seriously.